Sent by Dawn Patience

-TRAVEL IS BACK !!
-And I am here to help navigate you around the world, taking all the stress of finding your perfect holiday.
-Providing all the information your need with the new regulations - Forms, Visas and inoculations, I am a Gold Travel Counsellor - Top 10% in the company for sales and service, with over 25 years experience ready to provide you with top level service.
+I am here to help navigate you around the world, taking all the stress of finding your perfect holiday.
+Providing all the information your need with the new regulations - Forms, Visas and inoculations, with over 30 years experience ready to provide you with top level service.
 As a top agent for the best and most highly regarded travel company, I have a wealth of knowledge and experience to offer you, and my NPS score - along with the high level of repeat customers and referrals from my clients - is testament to the service and attention I give.

 I will take the time to find out what is important to you.